RESEARCH STARTER

 Overview

 Chemical compounds are those substances that contain different types of elements.
 Of the millions of existing chemical compounds, two principal classes emerge: inorganic compounds and organic compounds.
 Inorganic compounds include those noncarbon compounds that are rarely found in living organisms.
-Organic compounds are those compounds that usually are found within living organisms.
+Organic compounds are those compounds that are usually found within living organisms.
 Of ninety-two naturally occurring elements, six (carbon, hydrogen, oxygen, nitrogen, sulfur, and phosphorus) compose 98 to 99 percent of all living organisms, from viruses to humans.
-Organic compounds are also called hydrocarbons, because carbon and hydrogen are the two principal elements forming the structures of these compounds, although oxygen, nitrogen, sulfur, and phosphorus do play very important secondary roles in organic structures.
+Many organic compounds are also called hydrocarbons because carbon and hydrogen are the two principal elements forming the structures of these compounds, although oxygen, nitrogen, sulfur, and phosphorus do play very important secondary roles in organic structures.

 Hydrocarbons include a variety of carbon-based compounds, including alkanes, alkenes, alkynes, alcohols, ethers, aldehydes, ketones, amines, aromatics, alkaloids, and carboxylic acids.
 The primary elements in each of these compounds are carbon and hydrogen.